 The Biennial Budget Cycle

 Minnesota enacts budgets for a two-year cycle (a biennium), beginning on July 1 of each odd-numbered year.
 The budget approved for the current biennium remains in effect from July 1, 2013 through June 30, 2015.
 By law, the Governor must propose a biennial budget in January of odd numbered years.
 Once enacted by the legislature, the budget can be modified in the “off-year” legislative session.
 As a result of state forecasts and other changes, it has become common for the Legislature to enact annual revisions to the state’s biennial budget.
 These revisions are referred to as supplemental budgets.
-The state’s constitution requires Minnesota to balance the budget by the end of the budget cycle.
+The current budget numbers reflect updated estimates at the end of the 2014 legislative session.
+The state’s constitution requires Minnesota to maintain a balanced budget by the end of the budget cycle.